-Josh Hower enters his second season as an assistant coach for the University of Michigan water polo team.
+Josh Hower recently concluded his second season as an assistant coach for the University of Michigan water polo team.
 He was hired in December, 2017.

 In his first season with the Wolverines, Hower helped coach the team to a NCAA appearance, CWPA Championship and 32-9 record.
 Two players earned All-CWPA first team honors.

 The 2019 season also featured a CWPA Championship and automatic berth to the NCAA Tournament.
 Two players earned All-CWPA first team selections and Michigan had the CWPA Player and Rookie of the Year honorees.